suenerve/Discord-Username-Checker/README.md

 - Checks for a specific list of usernames.
 - Generates and checks for a specific given amount of usernames with a specific username length, (e.g 4 letters usernames.)
 - > #### This is a very early and LIMITED build you may face some bugs, unknown bugs.
 It may not work for you and work for some.
-It was written partly from scratch, barely tested.
+It was written partly from scratch, barely tested, the code is messy.
+And again barely tested.
 But with your informing help, we can make it better. <a href="https://github.com/suegdu/DSV/issues/new">Open an issue here</a>.
 ---
 # How to use
 - Have <a href="https://www.python.org/">Python</a> installed.